MuznaZuberi/Q3-Assignment/README.md

 ---

 ## 📖 About This Repository
-This repository is created to maintain and organize all Python assignments given in class.
+This repository is created to maintain and organize all Python assignments given.
 Each assignment is categorized properly for easy access and reference.

 🔹 **Language:** Python 🐍
 🔹 **Difficulty Level:** Beginner to Advanced 🚀